What Is Elder Law? Legal Strategies for Families

 Medicaid Planning Services

 Medicaid planning is a very important service that an elder law attorney can provide.
-In the event that an individual needs long-term care because they can't care for themselves, it can be a great relief to have already planned for this possibility.
+In the event that an individual needs long term care because they can't care for themselves, it can be a great relief to have already planned for this possibility.

 Sometimes assistance with handling daily activities such as getting dressed, doing laundry, or preparing food is needed for people as they age.

-Sometimes a family member can help or part-time help could assist with these necessities.
+A family member can help or part-time help could assist with these necessities in some cases.
 But in other cases, there is the need for skilled nursing care.
 This type of care is often beyond the skills and affordability of most people, at least for a sustainable period of time.
 This can trigger the need to apply for Medicaid, which can accommodate these necessary services.
 Before a person can be eligible for Medicaid however, they have to be at the poverty level and cannot possess any significant assets.
 Money, assets, and property can all be taken by Medicaid to pay for the services until the applicant is literally at the poverty level, at which point the services continue for life.
 Medicaid planning, when taken care of early enough, can avoid this scenario by the time a person is in need of such care.

 Medical Care and End-of-Life Decisions